mattgoldspink/grunt-sencha-dependencies/README.md

 This is the location of the Sencha install.
 It should be the unzipped install as it comes from Sencha - i.e. don't modify the folder layout in there.
 This should be set relative to the `pageRoot` property.

+#### options.isTouch
+Type: `Boolean`
+Default value: false

+Whether this is a Sencha Touch project or not.
+When using `phantom` mode (which is the default) you shouldn't need to set this.

+#### options.printDepGraph
+Type: `Boolean`
+Default value: false

+If you think things aren't being resolved correctly you can set this to true as the task runs it will print a full depdency graph as it comes across classes.
+In addition you should use the `--verbose` flag built into grunt which will also show you the files the task found in the order they will be used by the next task.

+NOTE: this only works in `dynMock` mode at the moment.

-#### options.mode
+#### options.mode `deprecated`
 Type: `String`
 Default value: phantom

+NOTE: this option will disappear in the next release and only `phantom` will be used.

 One of `phantom`, `dynHeadless` or `dynMock` - This tells the task which strategy to use to figure out the dependencies.

 - `phantom` - will look for an index.html in the `pageRoot` directory and run that page headlessly in phantomJs.
 When the page has finished loading it will then look at what files Ext downloaded for the classes.
 NOTE if other files were downloaded into the page they will not be tracked, only those done through the Ext.Loader are captured.
 - `dynHeadless` - will try to run the whole app in a headless browser and intercept the Ext.application.launch call.
 This is usually the most accurate, but it's also possible that it may break if your code does too much dynamic or depends on some certain browser api's which aren't available.
 If you find your app doesn't compile correctly in this mode then try `dynMock`
 - `dynMock` - will try to run the app.js file but it intercepts all the calls to Ext.js/Sencha Touch class creation and loading api's.
 This means we don't try to run too many pieces of unnecessary code which could cause breaks.

-#### options.isTouch
-Type: `Boolean`
-Default value: false

-Whether this is a Sencha Touch project or not.

-#### options.printDepGraph
-Type: `Boolean`
-Default value: false

-If you think things aren't being resolved correctly you can set this to true as the task runs it will print a full depdency graph as it comes across classes.
-In addition you should use the ```--verbose``` flag built into grunt which will also show you the files the task found in the order they will be used by the next task.

-NOTE: this only works in `dynMock` mode at the moment.

 ### Usage Examples for non Sencha Cmd generated apps